Rugby Championship Betting Tips

 Who has won the most Rugby Championships?

-New Zealand have been the dominant team in the Rugby Championship, winning 10 of the 16 Tri-Nations competitions and six of the seven Rugby Championships since 2012.
-Australia and South Africa both won three Tri-Nations competitions with Australia winning one Rugby Championship in 2015.
+New Zealand have been the dominant team in the Rugby Championship, winning 10 of the 16 Tri-Nations competitions and six of the eight Rugby Championships since 2012.
+Australia and South Africa both won three Tri-Nations competitions with Australia winning one Rugby Championship in 2015 and South Africa claiming the 2019 prize.

-New Zealand have won a total of 16 titles, followed by Australia on four and South Africa on three.
+New Zealand have won a total of 18 titles, followed by Australia on four and South Africa on four.
 Argentina’s best result came in 2015 when they avoided the wooden spoon for the first and only time.

 Rugby Championship Betting Odds